-For ground cover, as it weeds, bushes and grasses, I use products from several different manufacturers including Scenic Express, Woodland Scenics and Bachmann.
+For ground cover, as in weeds, bushes and grasses, I use products from several different manufacturers including Scenic Express, Woodland Scenics and Bachmann.
 I also use their products to make my own ground cover and tree foliage.
 Ground and clump foam has become a key product in our hobby.
 The foam is available in fine, very fine, course and clump.
 Scenic Express has a foliage fiber with perfectly sized ground foam “leaves”.
 It’s great.
-Unfortunately in large scale, when using sagebrush to make trees, a twenty-foot tall tree takes about $20 in Express foliage.
+Unfortunately in large scale, when using sagebrush to make trees, a twenty-foot tall tree costs about $20 in Express foliage.
 I find it more economical to make my own tree foliage, and vegetation mats (grass, bush and weed).

 Recently I’ve been experimenting with making “mat” vegetation ground cover.
 Not sure why I’m going through all the effort.
 I already have enough mat and other ground cover to re-landscape my railroad twice over.
 And, as I am modeling a part of New Mexico that is arid, it’s not like I need a whole lot of ground vegetation.
 My justification is that as the existing ground cover on the layout gets dusty I can just scrape it off and replace it.